b-k/unicode-falafel/README.md

 Döner kebab is wrapped in a manner that bears a visual similarity to some means of serving of falafel, but is an entirely distinct food.

-Falafel is often served in the form of a stuffed pita, but the stuffed flatbread emoji is designed to be ambiguous about its contents---and even whether the flatbread is a pita at all, or a frybread or focaccia.
+Falafel is often served in the form of a stuffed pita, but the STUFFED FLATBREAD emoji is designed to be ambiguous about its contents---and even whether the flatbread is a pita at all, or a frybread or focaccia.
 "Emoji Additions Tranche 6: More Popular Requests and Gap Filling" ([UTC document L2/15 195R2](https://www.unicode.org/L2/L2015/15195r2-emoji-add-tranche6.pdf)) does propose "falafel" as an alias,